elsahtz2/SAR-ADA_website/index.md

    Achieving inclusivity in storytelling relies not just on character roles but also on the language and emotional contexts within narratives
    By examining language, character roles, and emotional contexts, we have identified key factors that contribute to achieving inclusivity in storytelling.
 These insights can help guide the creation of narratives that resonate with modern audiences and promote authentic representation of women.
    <br>
-   We analyzed various lexical categories, such as affection, joy, sadness, and sexist language—and their correlation with inclusivity scores.
+   We analyzed various lexical categories, such as affection, joy, sadness, and sexist language and their correlation with inclusivity scores.
    <br>
   </p>
   <div style="display: flex; justify-content: center; align-items: center; margin: 60px 0;">